wp-plugins/ptengine-real-time-web-analytics-and-heatmap/readme.txt

 To start tracking your website, you need to set up a profile in Ptengine.
 Please go to Ptengine Settings and follow the instructions.
 If you already have a profile, you can add it to your account.

-Q.How to see more functions of Ptengine, like HeatMap?
+Q. How to use advanced features of Ptengine, like heat map?

-To use other features of Ptengine, please go to Ptengine's official website www.ptengine.com.
-There you can find more detailed information and use more advanced features.
-The account is the same as the one you use on your wordpress site.
+Simply click 'Go to Ptengine' button on the top/bottom right corners in the plugin interface, you'll go to Ptengine official product version at report.ptengine.com.
+Learn more about the features, visit www.ptengine.com

 Q.What should I do if the code implementation failed?

 If the auto-implementation is failed when you are creating a profile, please follow the steps on Ptengine Settings to implement the code manually on your website.